-Tapestry Fine Carpet, Rug & Upholstery Cleaning is a WoolSafe® Approved Fabric Care Specialist.
+Tapestry Fine Carpet, Rug & Upholstery Cleaning located in Victoria, British Columbia, is a WoolSafe® Approved Fabric Care Specialist.
 They have undergone extensive Fabric and Fibre Care Specialist training and therefore meet the highest standards in the cleaning and maintenance of furnishing fabrics and upholstery.
 They also have particular expertise in cleaning natural fibres such as cotton, linen, silk and wool.

 What a Fine Fabric Care Specialist Understands

 Fabric: Upholstery fabrics are synthetic or natural fibres.
 Within each of these broad categories, there are more differences.
 For example, synthetic fabrics such as polyester microfibre need to be cleaned differently from woven polyester.
 Polyester source material also varies.
 With natural fibres, cleaning Haitian cotton or linen is different from cleaning wool.
 Modern upholstery fabrics often contain a blend of several fibre types.
 Rayon and viscose are popular.
 Then there are different dyes and dye processes used in upholstery fabrics.
 What happens when these fabrics, are cleaned with too much moisture, the wrong tool or the incorrect pH?
 A Fine Fabric Care Specialist knows.